mannsn/intro-to-programming-2026/assignments/Assignment 03 - JavaScript Objects.md

 // PUT YOUR CODE HERE

-// ---------- QUESTION 3 Looping thru properties ---------
+// ---------- QUESTION 3 Looping through properties ---------
-// Now let's see how we can loop thru the properties - this is a common task in JavaScript.
+// Now let's see how we can loop through the properties - this is a common task in JavaScript.
 Use a for...in loop, a special type of loop in JavaScript designed specifically for iterating over the properties of an object.
 See https://www.w3schools.com/js/js_loop_forin.asp for reference.
 //  Write a for...in loop that iterates through each property in the myPet object and prints the property name and its value to the console in the following format:
 //Q4: propertyName: propertyValue
 //Use console.log() inside the loop to display each key-value pair.